michaelcozzolino/flyonui-vue/packages/docs/Customisation/TextDirection.md

 ## All components

-by using the configuration you can set the same direction for all the `flyonui-vue` components.
+By using the configuration you can set the same direction for all the `flyonui-vue` components.

 <TextDirectionDocs section="all-components" />